-As a writer and director for film and television, Bart Fisher is an emerging artist with a distinguished style of bringing original content to the screen.
+As a filmmaker, Bart Fisher is an emerging artist with a distinguished style of bringing original content to the screen.
 Inspired by his love of music and interest in telling stories rooted in personal experience, Fisher is a unique and refreshing voice in entertainment.

 Born and raised in Indiana, Fisher spent much of his childhood studying and performing music.
 In his youth, Fisher performed extensively in school-organized choirs and orchestras.
 Although watching movies was a large part of his growing-up experience, it was not until college that filmmaking took center stage as a career interest.

 Planning on pursuing a career in biology, Fisher entered Indiana University, Bloomington as a science major.
 After taking a film studies class in the Comparative Literature department, he instantly fell in love with studying cinema.
 “Suddenly the curtain was drawn, and I started looking at making movies as a way of life.
 I was also introduced to new ways of appreciating cinema.
-Film studies opened my eyes to a whole new world.”
-Fisher integrated photography with his cinema course work, which enhanced his interest in creating visual projects.
+Film studies opened my eyes to a whole new world."
 Upon graduating, Fisher was accepted into the prestigious USC School of Cinematic Arts and continued his studies as a burgeoning filmmaker.

 While at USC, Fisher began developing his own style of writing and directing movies.
 “For the longest time, I felt a need to weave music and film together.
 Music was my first creative love, and it kept coming back to me as an inspirational force.
 Music instantly inspires imagery completely unrelated to the songs.
 Those visions often times become the skeletons of my film concepts.”